By continuing to use our website, you agree to the use of cookies in accordance with Privacy Policy.

 The island of Salina is famous for its vineyards and the production of malvasia, a sweet dessert wine.
 The annual Salina Wine Festival attracts wine lovers from all over the world.

 The smallest island of the Aeolian archipelago, Panarea has a lot to offer, especially in summer, when it literally bursts at the seams.
-The usually wealthy elite spend their sunny days here in luxurious villas or on lavish yachts moored around the island.
+The mostly wealthy elite spend their sunny days here in luxurious villas or on lavish yachts moored around the island.
 No wonder, the turquoise blue bay of Cala Junco invites swimming and relaxation .

 The western rugged coastline of Filicudi is suitable for diving.
 At Capo Graziano there are archaeological excavations, the foundations of circular buildings.
 There are about 160 permanent inhabitants.